-Council officers are supportive of double garages on narrow lots if specific development standards and design criteria are imposed to ensure that appropriate built form and design outcomes are achieved.
+A detailed schedule of design controls for dwellings that contain double garages on narrow lots is included in the draft submission.
+Council officers are supportive of double garages on narrow lots if specific development standards and design criteria are imposed to ensure there is no net loss of on-street parking and that appropriate built form and design outcomes are achieved.

-Request DPE to incorporate specific design criteria for double garages on narrow lots in the proposed Code to ensure passive surveillance to the street is maintained, the visual impact of double garages on the streetscape is reduced, the availability of on street car parking is maintained, and the apparent bulk and scale of the dwelling is minimised.
+Request DPE to incorporate specific design criteria for double garages on narrow lots in the proposed Code to ensure passive surveillance to the street is maintained, the visual impact of double garages on the streetscape is reduced, the availability of on-street car parking is maintained, and the apparent bulk and scale of the dwelling is minimised.